Jawshf/CarRental-Master/README.md

 2. Run the application

-  npm start
+  npm run dev

-3. Open your browser and navigate to http://localhost:3000
+3. Open your browser and navigate to http://localhost:5000

 ### Features